 While some families choose to feed their babies formula for the sake of convenience or personal preference, there are many who don't have a choice.
+But, can formula be covered by insurance?
 Some mothers can't produce milk even though they'd like to.
 Adoptive parents obviously can't breastfeed.
 And some children have conditions such as low birth weight, allergies, or a gastrointestinal disorder that require formula feeding.
-So can formula be covered by insurance?
-In some cases, it can be, but the requirements are pretty strict.
+In some cases, insurance does cover formula, but the requirements are pretty strict.

 Unfortunately, this means many families are coming up short, as hypoallergenic and amino acid formulas such as Alimentum and Neocate are far more expensive than regular formulas, often costing families hundreds of dollars per week (yes, week).
 Parents who have a flexible spending account, health savings account, or health reimbursement arrangement may be able to use those pre-tax dollars on formula if they obtain a prescription or a letter of medical necessity from a doctor, which could help the family budget.

 "Whenever I work with a family, especially one that has a child diagnosed with a complex disorder like FPIES, I first like to have them establish a relationship with a nurse case manager," Matney says.
 This nurse can help parents decipher if their plan covers formula and if they need to bill it as medical, pharmaceutical, or durable medical equipment, she adds.

 Families whose insurance doesn't cover formula do have other avenues to consider.
 Many hospitals and pediatricians have free samples provided by formula manufacturers.
 Similac and Enfamil, manufacturers of both specialty and standard formulas, each offer rewards programs that provide coupons and samples.